Joseph Kimhi: Apologete

-Finally mention must be made of Ḳimḥi's apologetic work "Sefer ha-Berit," which contributed to Jewish polemics and apologetics in the Middle Ages, though it was not printed until a fragment was published in "Milḥemet Ḥobah" (Constantinople, 1710).
+Kimhi's apologetic work Sefer ha-Berit contributed to Jewish polemics and apologetics in the Middle Ages, though it was not printed until a fragment was published in Milḥemet Ḥobah (Constantinople, 1710).
 This work was written at the request of one of his pupils who wished to have a collection of all the prophetic passages in Scripture that might serve as aids in refuting those persons who denied the Torah.
 It is in the form of a dialogue between a loyal Jew and an apostate.
-The loyal Jew claims that the true religion of the Jew may be recognized by the moral conduct of the individual; all Jews are intent on carrying out in their lives the Decalogue; they give no divine honors to any one besides God; do not perjure themselves; commit no murder; and are not robbers.
+The loyal Jew claims that the moral conduct of the individual may recognize the true religion of the Jew; all Jews are intent on carrying out in their lives the Ten Commandments; they give no divine honors to anyone besides God; do not perjure themselves; commit no murder; and are not robbers.
 Their children are educated in the fear of God; their women are chaste; the Jews are hospitable toward one another, perform works of charity, and redeem captives—all virtues which are not found in such a high degree among non-Jews.
-The apostate admits all these claims, but points out that Jews demand high interest on loans.
-This objection the loyal Jew meets with the statement that non-Jews also are usurers, and that they impose upon members of their own faith, while rich Jews lend money to their coreligionists without any interest whatever.
-The "Sefer ha-Berit" is of importance as showing the moral condition of the Jews at that time, and as bearing testimony to the conditions of those days, in which the Jews in the Provence could freely express themselves not only with regard to their own religion, but also with regard to the religion of their neighbors.
+The apostate admits all these claims but points out that Jews demand high interest on loans.
+This objection of the loyal Jew meets with the statement that non-Jews also are usurers and that they impose upon members of their faith.
+At the same time, rich Jews lend money to their coreligionists without any interest whatsoever.
+The Sefer ha-Berit showed the moral condition of the Jews at that time and bore testimony to the conditions of those days, in which the Jews of Occitania could freely express themselves not only about their religion but also about the religion of their neighbors.